 For the actual configuration of Hybrid Azure AD join we need to select Configure device options

 Select Configure Hybrid Azure AD join

-I will only need Windows 10 clients.
+I will only have Windows 10 clients in my environment.

 Beginning with version 1.1.819.0, Azure AD Connect includes a wizard to configure hybrid Azure AD join.
 The wizard significantly simplifies the configuration process.
 The wizard configures the service connection points (SCPs) for device registration to discover your Azure AD tenant information.

 - Select the forest.

 - Select the authentication service.
 You must select AD FS server unless your organization has exclusively Windows 10 clients and you have configured computer/device sync, or your organization uses seamless SSO.

 - Select Add to enter the enterprise administrator credentials.